ConsumerAffairs Unaccredited Brand

 Microwave Model MCM995KB - We had this for about several months and the other day it flared up like it was going to explode.
 This appliance isn't over a year old and it has flared up again yesterday.
 Would never buy another magic chef item again.

-Magic Chef Company Profile
+Magic Chef Company Information

 - Company Name: